MicrosoftDocs/Advertising/advertising/bingads-13/guides/ad-customizer-feeds-responsive-search-ads.md

 ## <a name="campaign"></a>Campaign

-The name of the campaign that contains the ad group and negative keyword.
+The name of the existing campaign to which you are assigning attribute value.

 **Add:** Read-only
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.